NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 to connect to the embedded repository, but set up as a *remote*, then you will find that you have no more published objects - because..
-Krill tries to clean up the old repository, and we assume that you would not try to use an embedded server over the RFC 8181 protocol.
+Krill tries to clean up the old repository, and we assume that you would not try to use an embedded server over the :rfc:`8181` protocol.

 But, suppose that you did, you would now see this: